MicrosoftLearning/dp-420-cosmos-db-dev/instructions/08-inspect-azure-cosmosdb-azure-mcp-server.md

 Keep the same Chat conversation for these requests.
 Replace **<your-account-name>** with the account name recorded during setup.
 If the assistant asks for a subscription or resource group, provide the values you used for this exercise.

 Start by checking the catalog count through MCP:

+In the chat input area, enter the following request, allow access if needed:

 ```text
 Use the Azure MCP Server to count all items in the product container